ArinToaca/ArinToaca.github.io/_posts/_site/pytorch-backprop-autograd/2021-07-01-pytorch-backprop-explained.md

 orig_params = params.clone()
 ```

-We then compute the "predictions" of $$f(t)$$ at the same timesteps (same t parameter) in order to compare the predictions to the above-generated data, also known as ground truth.
+We then compute the "predictions" of $f(t)$ at the same timesteps (same t parameter) in order to compare the predictions to the above-generated data, also known as ground truth.

 ```python